Coordinating Sustainability Activities in Greenville County

 Key project activities include:

 TreesUpstate, a Greenville based non-profit organization, requested support in expanding this work to Spartanburg, SC, as the City of Spartanburg recently published a Comprehensive Plan outlining a growth and conservation framework.
-Students worked closely with TreesUpstate to identify neighborhoods of interest to inform tree planting efforts to equitably address urban heat islands.
+Students worked closely with TreesUpstate to identify neighborhoods of interest to inform tree planting efforts to impartially address urban heat islands.

-As cities and towns are working on updating their comprehensive plans, the C3HE team will be developing methods of supporting local governments through this process.
+As cities and towns are working on updating their comprehensive plans, the CAP team will be developing methods of supporting local governments through this process.
 The product of the collaboration between the Shi Institute and the city of Fountain Inn can serve as a model for including community-focused resilience elements in local planning across the state.

 Shi Institute for Sustainable Communities Team and Fountain Inn City Planner at the Comprehensive Plan Hearing